sufianrhazi/gooey/README.md

 function ref<T>(val?: T): Ref<T>;
 ```

-The `ref` function produces ref objects which can be passed to native JSX elements.
+The `ref` function produces ref objects which can be passed to intrinsic JSX elements.
 When mounted, the ref's `current`
-property is set to the reference of the native HTML element.
+property is set to the reference of the intrinsic HTML element.

 Example: